tytydraco/yessleep/out/My_dads_Countdown_Man_stories_make_the_ones_from_those_other_posters_seem_tame.md

 *Me: But what about that incident in Vietnam?
 That seems different than the others.
 Can you walk us through that?*

 *Dad: Right.
 Well, that was right when we were getting resupplied.
 Something like summer of ‘68.
 We were parked pretty far north, and supply drops were a little less frequent.
 Anyway, we were all pumped because a new drop meant new contraband.
 It also meant some fresh faces, which was good and bad.*

-*Anyway, just as the choppers were coming in, I saw him standing there, right at the treeline where the open field around the base met the jungle.
+*Anyway, just as the choppers were coming in, I saw him standing there, dressed in his black coat and his shiny dress shoes, right at the treeline where the open field around the base met the jungle.
 He was counting quietly, but somehow, I heard his voice clear as day even over the choppers.
 The first one landed, and guys started jumping out.
 And every time a new one pops out, I’m hearing ‘Ten, nine, eight.’
 You get it.*

 *I told my guys to run for fucking cover, and they did, but by then it was too late.
 All at once, bullets were raining out of that jungle, coming from all directions.
 One of the new guys got clipped first, right as I heard ‘zero.’
 I figured that was the end.*